UniversityOfPlymouth-Electronics/Embedded-Systems/level5/rapid-poll.md

 For the remainder of this module, we mostly focus on techniques to implement multi-tasking.
 These include:

-* **Rapid Polling** - whereby we take responsibility for servicing all devices.
+* **Rapid Polling (Level 5)** - whereby we take responsibility for servicing all devices.
 We read input devices and service output devices at high enough speeds to prevent data loss or corruption.
+   * Finite State Machines are a very useful software pattern for managing more complex tasks
+   * A variation on this is time-division-multiplexing (a primitive type of scheduling)
-* **Interrupts** - whereby we utilise hardware-interrupts and the "Nested Vectored Interrupt Controller" (NVIC) to react to hardware events (whilst also saving power).
+* **Interrupts (Level 5)** - whereby we utilise hardware-interrupts and the "Nested Vectored Interrupt Controller" (NVIC) to react to hardware events (whilst also saving power).
-* **Multi Threaded Programming** - using the Mbed Real Time Operating System components (based on CMSIS RTOS) to handle multi-tasking for us, so that we are able to write separate functions (containing sequential code) that "seems" to run in parallel, even on a single core.
+* **Multi Threaded Programming (Levels 6+)** - using the Mbed Real Time Operating System components (based on CMSIS RTOS) to handle multi-tasking for us, so that we are able to write separate functions (containing sequential code) that "seems" to run in parallel, even on a single core.
 Using this method, we go full circle and discover we may use simple blocking code once again!
+This uses something known as *preemptive scheduling*.
+This is not covered until level-6.

 Let's begin with the concept of rapid-polling.